Canada and the US agree to turn back migrants at border

-TORONTO — Canadian Prime Minister Justin Trudeau said Friday that Canada and the United States have reached a reciprocal agreement under which they will now be sending back back migrants who attempt to cross illegally anywhere at the border.
+TORONTO — Canadian Prime Minister Justin Trudeau said Friday that Canada and the United States have reached a reciprocal agreement under which they will now be sending back migrants who attempt to cross illegally anywhere at the border.

 Trudeau called it an exceptional measure that will protect Canadians amid the pandemic.
 It addresses concerns about the difficulty of screening refugee claimants for the new virus.